LanaCreegan/Formula-1/README.md

 ### About Teams
  - This section contains 2x5 boxes
  - These boxes contain information about each team along with an image of the team logo

+ ### Newletter
+ - Contains a form with a sign up button in which the user can provide their name and email to sign up to a newsletter

+ ### Footer
+ - Features on all 3 pages
+ - Conatains icons that link to their corresponding socail media websites
+ - Also features a disclaimer